A variety of supports to keep our students and staff safe and healthy

 One of the goals for Charlottesville City Schools is to promote a positive and inclusive culture in our learning communities.
 Relationships are at the heart of a thriving community.
 We strive to encourage strong relationships among and between staff, students, and families through mentoring and other initiatives.

-- A strong sense of community is at the heart of our division-wide framework for supporting students’ academic and behavioral needs (Virginia Tiered Systems of Support and Positive Behavioral Interventions and Supports).
+- A strong sense of community is at the heart of our division-wide framework for supporting students’ academic, behavioral, and mental health needs (Virginia Tiered Systems of Support and Positive Behavioral Interventions and Supports).
 Both Johnson Elementary and our alternative learning center, Lugo-McGinness Academy, have led the way as we establish practices that build community, encourage good behavior, and deepen relationships.

 - From school-wide meetings at Venable to Fun Fridays at Clark to the Harry Potter-style “house” system at Jackson-Via, our elementary schools promote a positive sense of community.
 Need another example?
 How about the “welcome back” field days at the start of each semester at Burnley-Moran.